Introduction: The Allure and Responsibility of Ninja Weapon Training

 Shuriken (Throwing Stars)

 Rubber or plastic shuriken are safest for indoor practice.
 Set up a target made of layered cardboard, foam blocks, or a wire mesh backstop.
 Always check that the throwing area is clear of people, windows, and pets.
 Throwing at walls or doors can cause ricochets.
-Use a consistent stance and grip; beginners should throw from no more than 5 feet.
+Use a consistent stance and grip.
+Beginners should throw from no more than 5 feet.
 Gradually increase distance as accuracy improves.
 Never throw metal shuriken unless you have a dedicated outdoor range and professional instruction.
+Always walk to collect your shuriken instead of reaching while holding another.

 Katana and Bokken

-Wooden (bokken) or foam training swords require strict control of the blade path.
-Practice suburi (basic cutting motions) in slow motion until you can stop the sword at any point.
-When sparring, use padded bokken and full protective gear including kendo men headgear, kote (gloves), and dou (chest protector).
+Wooden bokken or foam training swords require strict control of the blade path.
+Practice suburi, basic cutting motions, in slow motion until you can stop the sword at any point.
+When sparring, use padded bokken and full protective gear including kendo men headgear, kote gloves, and dou chest protector.
 Never target the neck, spine, or joints.
 The goal is precision, not power.
 Many dojos prohibit free sparring with bokken until students have at least one year of experience.
+Record your form to check for proper angle and stopping control.

 Kunai and Other Throwing Knives

 Blunted plastic kunai can be thrown like shuriken but have a different balance.
 Practice on a vertical padded board.
 Always use a throwing frame or enclosure to contain errant throws.
 Keep a distance of at least 6 feet from the target.
-Never attempt to catch a thrown kunai—even a blunt one can cause broken fingers on impact.
+Never attempt to catch a thrown kunai, even a blunt one can cause broken fingers on impact.
+Inspect kunai before each session for cracks, especially around the handle where stress concentrates.

 Partner Training Safety

 Before any paired drills, discuss the level of contact, speed, and specific targets.
-Establish a clear “stop” signal—either a verbal command like “break” or a tap-out gesture.
-Respect your partner’s comfort zone.
+Establish a clear stop signal, either a verbal command like break or a tap-out gesture.
+Respect your partner comfort zone.
 If either person feels unsafe, the drill stops immediately.
 No ego should override safety.
+Check in with your partner periodically during the session.
+Fatigue can cause both partners to lose awareness.

 Range and Distance Control

 Weapons extend your reach significantly.
 During partner training, maintain a distance that allows for reaction time.
-Beginners should start with pre-arranged drills at arm’s length plus the length of the weapon, but with no intention to hit.
+Beginners should start with pre-arranged drills at arm length plus the length of the weapon, but with no intention to hit.
 Gradually close the distance only after mastering weapon control at longer ranges.
 Use a designated sparring square or circle to avoid drifting into hazards.
+Keep your back away from walls.

 Weapon-to-Body Contact Guidelines

-Only strike padded targets areas: torso, shoulders, thighs, and forearms.
+Only strike padded target areas: torso, shoulders, thighs, and forearms.
 Avoid head, neck, groin, knees, and hands.
 Use controlled taps rather than heavy strikes.
 Even with foam replicas, repeated hard impact can cause bruising or joint injuries.
-Quality sparring weapons from brands like Bushido Bar or Blue Planet (soap, not relevant)—correction: for padded weapons, look at Cold Steel foam trainers.
-Ensure the foam density is appropriate for partner contact.
+Quality sparring weapons from brands like Cold Steel foam trainers offer appropriate density for partner contact.
+Test the force level with a gentle tap on your own arm before engaging your partner.

 Progressing Safely: How to Advance Without Getting Hurt